jnslrz/jnslrz/README.md

 Hey.
 I'm Jon.

 * 🔐 I currently work as a cyber security analyst.
-* 🖥️ I think computers and the internet are rad, and have always loved them.
+* 🖥️ I think computers and the internet are rad.
 * 🐍 I'm currently learning Python.

 **Contact me:**